All news

 In Lithuania, workers have the right to paid sick leave, which is provided for and regulated in detail by law.
 Nevertheless, some workers choose to go to work even when they are ill.

-"Such behaviour, not only in the context of the pandemic experienced and survived, but also during the annual infectious disease season, raises significant legal, health and occupational safety issues," says Karolina Briliūtė, a lawyer at the law firm AVOCAD.
+“Such behavior raises significant legal, health, and occupational safety issues, not only in the context of the pandemic we have experienced, but also during the annual season of infectious diseases,” says Karolina Briliūtė, a lawyer at the AVOCAD law firm.

 She said that Lithuanian labour law provides for measures to ensure workers' health and regulate employers' obligations, but there are no explicit prohibitions on working when ill.
 This highlights the need for stricter or more creative application of existing laws and regulations, or for regulating such situations through internal workplace regulations to address what is known as "presenteeism".
 This is a situation where an employee loses productivity in the performance of his/her job functions at his/her workplace due to illness, injury or other objective circumstances.
 Nevertheless, even when ill, individuals often feel the need and desire to physically go to work.